Why study with us?

-We're part of an international community of universities offering programmes in Global Studies.
-Our Bachelor of Global Studies is unlike any other degree in New Zealand.
-We offer you the opportunity to answer some of today’s most pressing global questions using a set of skills tailored to your interests.
+We're part of an international community of universities offering programmes in Global Studies and our Bachelor of Global Studies is the only one of its kind in New Zealand.
+We care about the planet’s resources and people and ask you to join us in our mandate to be the change you wish to see in the world.
+We provide the tools to tackle global problems from a thematic perspective, offering you the opportunity to answer some of today’s most pressing questions using a skill set tailored to your interests.

 The Bachelor of Global Studies will deepen your understanding of the links between local experience and global issues.
 You’ll gain competency in another language and insights into a region where your chosen language is spoken.
 This will help you to cultivate cross-cultural understanding and communication skills.
 Internships, workshops and research projects will help you develop leadership skills and critical thinking.